SmartAudioTools/serializejson/README.rst

     - calls the same objects methods as pickle.
 Therefore almost all pickable objects are serializable with serializejson without any modification.
     - serialized objects are human-readable.
 Your datas will never be unreadable if your code evolved, you will always be able to modify your datas with a text editor, unlike with pickle.
     - serialized objects take generally less space than with pickle and just a little 30% more if big binaries data (numpy array, bytes, bytearray)
-    - only two times slower than pickle and much faster than jsonpickle.
+    - 8 x faster than jsonpickle (5 x with rapidjson backend) and only two times slower than pickle.
     - can safely load untrusted / unauthenticated sources if autorized_classes list parameter is set carefully with strictly necessary objects (unlike pickle).
     - can update existing objects recursively instead of override them (serializejson can be used to save and restore in place a complete application state).
     - filters attribute starting with "_" by default (unlike pickle).